 From the outset, ‘Glen Iris’ stud sires and all stud ewes have been scanned and then mated the best to the best.
 We muscle scan the ewe hoggets selected for wool type, cut, shape and structure to come back into the ram breeding flock.
-They must meet the muscle depth benchmark or they are rejected and return to the general flock.
+They must meet the muscle and fat depth benchmark or they are rejected and return to the general flock.
 The replacement sires are selected by the same criterion.

 Our breeding program and selective processes have resulted in a much more profitable sheep that is increasingly more resilient to the climatic conditions of the South West Slopes and Riverina.